harihaysrun/coffee/README.md

 3. Used console.log on everything to make sure that everything's working

-4. Tested my project on these browsers on Mac OS:
+4. This project has been tested on these browsers on Mac OS:
     - Google Chrome
     - Safari
     - Microsoft Edge